GETTING A GRIP, GLOBALLY

-A nation still putting down and watering the fragile seeds of Arab Spring, the people of Egypt have a direct, deep appreciation for all that tourism brings their nation.
+A nation still putting down and watering the fragile seeds of Arab spring, the people of Egypt have a direct, deep appreciation for all that tourism brings their nation.
 Without tourism the nation loses its lifeblood: jobs and skills development to enable its people to build their lives; investment to enable their nation to develop with vision and certainty; cultural and historical appreciation that so greatly shapes the nation’s pride and identity; and a connection to a world of travelers waiting and wanting to see for themselves this remarkable land that is making history each and every day.

 Putting a face on a global theme, UNWTO Secretary-General, Taleb Rifai recently expressed:

-“It is most fitting that Egypt, home to some of the world’s most celebrated cultural heritage and a leading tourism destination, be the host country for the official celebrations of World Tourism Day 2011.
-Egypt is world famous for its rich history and vibrant culture which draw millions of tourists to the country each year.
+“It is most fitting that Egypt, home to some of the world’s most celebrated cultural heritage and a leading tourism destinations, be the host country for the official celebrations of World Tourism Day 2011.
+Egypt is world famous for its rich history and vibrant culture, which draw millions of tourists to the country each year.
 It is precisely this interaction between the peoples and cultures of the world, driven by tourism, that is at the heart of the WTD 2011 theme: Tourism – Linking Cultures.”